Frequently Asked Questions

 No. There are only a few places on each course, so we can only book a place for you once you have paid the course fee in full or we have received a purchase order from your company.

 Short courses at Central Saint Martins are very popular and many courses fill up several weeks before they start, so to be sure of a place book as soon as you can.
 We would recommend booking at least four weeks before the start of a course.

 You are required to bring your own materials to the course.
 A materials list can be found on the course page and will be included with your confirmation receipt.
 As a guide, you will need to provide your own notebooks or sketchbooks, writing or drawing kit, paints and paper.
 Photography classes will require you to provide your own camera and film.
 You may also be required to do your own research into materials and inspiration before starting your course.

 Materials can usually be purchased in our specialist art shop located in our main college site at King's Cross.
 The shop has limited opening hours during the holidays, so please contact the shop directly for further information.
 We also recommend the London Graphics Centre and CASSART which have various branches around London.

 We try to keep classes small.
 The majority of our courses usually has between 7 and 20 students so that every student gets as much individual attention from the tutor as they need depending on the subject matter and complexity of the course.
-For our larger courses, the maximum can be up to 32 students, but we will always make sure there is at least one tutor to each 16 students in these instances.
+For our larger courses, the maximum can be up to 32 students, but we will always make sure there is an appropriate student to tutor ratio.

 Anyone over 18 years old can come on our courses.
 There is no upper age limit - we have students of all ages.
 If you are too young for our main courses, we also offer courses specifically for 13 to 15 year olds and 16 to 18 year olds during the academic year and holidays.
 These are listed on our website with the age range in the course title or in the Courses for teenagers section.
 Please note that students must be the minimum age specified for the course on the first day of class.